alfrix/docs/docs/library/beetle_psx_hw.md

 Most conversion tools will want a single .bin file for each disk.
 If your game uses multiple .bin files (tracks) per disk, you will have to mount the cue sheet to a virtual drive and re-burn the images onto a single track before conversion.

-!!! warning
+!!! warning ""
     RetroArch does not currently have .pbp database due to variability in users' conversion methods.
 All .pbp games will have to be added to playlists manually.

 ### Saves

-Memcard slot 0 is saved using libretro's standard interface (`gamename.srm`).
-You might have to rename your old memory cards brought from other emulators to `gamename.srm`.

-The rest of memory cards are saved using Mednafen's standard mechanism. (e.g. `gamename.1.mcr`).
+For game savedata storage, the PSX console used memory cards.
+The PSX console had two slots for memory cards.

+In this doc, the first memory card slot will be referred to as 'Memcard slot 0' and the second slot will be referred to as 'Memcard slot 1'.

+For memory card functionality and usage, the Beetle PSX HW core will either use the Libretro savefile format or the Mednafen savefile format.

+The Libretro savefile format for memory cards is `gamename.srm`

+The Mednafen savefile format for memory cards is `gamename.slot#.mcr`

+By default in the Beetle PSX HW core, memcard slot 0 is saved using libretro's savefile format (`gamename.srm`) and memcard slot 1 is saved using Mednafen's savefile format (`gamename.1.mcr`).

-The game name in the Memcard filename will match the cue or m3u or pbp file's name, like this:
+By default in the Beetle PSX HW core, the filenames of the memcard savefiles will match the loaded cue or m3u or pbp filename, like this:

 - Loaded content: Breath of Fire III (USA).cue